Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

           A collection of Providers that this wallet has already used.
 A Provider indicates that there is data on the blockchain that needs restoring.
             * Type: Collection of [Provider](#provider)
             * Optional: no -->
-        * ``` keyVaultPath ``` \
+        * ``` walletPath ``` \
           A path (or name) indicating where to store the wallet contents under.
-This is dependent on the type of Key Vault store being used.
+This is dependent on the type of Wallet store being used.
 If not provided, a default value will be used.
             * Type: String
             * Optional: yes
     * *Returns* \